andrewt0301/hse-acos-course/docs/software/ubuntu_install.md

 1. Specify storage on physical hard disk as "Dynamically allocated" and click "Continue".

 1. Specify file location and size for the virtual disk and press "Continue".
+Location is default.
 Recommended size is 16 GB.

    ![VirtualBox Virtual Disk](images/virtualbox_ubuntu_04.png)

-1. Now the virtual machine is create.
-The next step is to install Linux Ubuntu.
+1. Now the virtual machine is created.
+The next step is to install Linux Ubuntu in it.

 1. Select the "ACOS Ubuntu 20.04 LTS" virtual machine and click "Start" in the toolbar.

    ![VirtualBox VM Start](images/virtualbox_ubuntu_05.png)

-1. In the dialog that will appear, select the downloaded `.iso` image with Linux Ubuntu distribution to start the virtual machine from.
+1. In the dialog that appears, select the downloaded `.iso` image with Linux Ubuntu distribution (e.g. `ubuntu-20.04.1-desktop-amd64.iso`) to start the virtual machine from.
 Click "Start".

    ![VirtualBox Select ISA](images/virtualbox_ubuntu_06.png)